Christopher Nolan: 2003–2013: Widespread recognition

 The Dark Knight (2008), the follow-up to Batman Begins, was Nolan's next venture.
 Initially reluctant to make a sequel, he agreed after Warner Bros. repeatedly insisted.
 Nolan wanted to expand on the noir quality of the first film by broadening the canvas and taking on "the dynamic of a story of the city, a large crime story ... where you're looking at the police, the justice system, the vigilante, the poor people, the rich people, the criminals".
-Continuing to minimalise the use of CGI, Nolan employed high-resolution IMAX cameras, making it the first major motion picture to use this technology.
+Continuing to minimise the use of CGI, Nolan employed high-resolution IMAX cameras, making it the first major motion picture to use this technology.
 The Dark Knight has been ranked as one of the best films of the 2000s and one of the best superhero films ever made.
 Many critics declare The Dark Knight to be "the most successful comic book film ever made".
 Manohla Dargis of The New York Times found the film to be of higher artistic merit than many Hollywood blockbusters: "Pitched at the divide between art and industry, poetry and entertainment, it goes darker and deeper than any Hollywood movie of its comic-book kind."
 Ebert expressed a similar point of view, describing it as a "haunted film that leaps beyond its origins and becomes an engrossing tragedy".
 The Dark Knight set many box-office records during its theatrical run, earning over $1 billion worldwide.
 At the 81st Academy Awards, the film was nominated in eight categories, winning two: Best Sound Editing for Richard King and a posthumous Best Supporting Actor award for Heath Ledger.
 The film's failure to garner a Best Picture nomination was criticised by the media.
 Beginning in 2010, the Academy increased their Best Picture nominees from five to ten, a change known as "The Dark Knight Rule".
 Nolan received many awards and nominations for his work on the film.
+In the late 2000s, Nolan was reported to direct a film adaptation of the 1960s television series The Prisoner.